SamSalvatico/clara/README.md

 - [docker](https://docker.com), if you want to run it as image (tested with docker v19.03.8);
 - An internet connection!

-The database is hosted on [MongoAtlas](https://www.mongodb.com/cloud/atlas), it contains the bundles and the products collections filled with example jsons.
+The test database is hosted on [MongoAtlas](https://www.mongodb.com/cloud/atlas), it contains the bundles and the products collections filled with example jsons.

 ## The code